 Top tips for successful IT outsourcing

-Home > Unspun > unspun 29 > Top tips for successful IT outsourcing
+Home > unspun > unspun 29 - It's all about relationships > Top tips for successful IT outsourcing

 Successful outsourcing is all about relationships, and an IT outsource is a long term commitment which must be beneficial to both parties - like a marriage.
 So before you exchange your outsource vows, here are some considerations based on our experience to make sure you start on the right footing and create an arrangement that is mutually beneficial and built to last.